What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 Breakfast Monday thru Friday at the casa particular is included.
 It will usually consist of eggs to order, bread, butter, jam and honey, various fresh fruits and fresh juice.
 The house owners will usually go out of their way to accommodate special requests or diets.

 While touring, we hold a lunch break every day of about an hour.
 Not at very fancy places, but good enough to be on the safe side with the food.
-Each tour day we end before dinner time.
+We end each days tour before dinner time.
 It happens that the tour participants go out for dinner together on Friday after the tour completion.

 TRANSPORTATION

-We drive around in a discrete car or van.
-Not a big ugly tour bus.
-We'll be a maximum of 7 persons - guide & driver included - in that van, with a maximum of 5 participants per van.
+We drive around in a discreet van (or car on smaller group tours) Not a big ugly tour bus.
+We'll be a maximum of 6 persons - guide included - in that van, usually less.
+We prefer groups of 3-5 persons.
 This is the most comfortable group size for the participants.
 All transportation is included.
 We usually meet somewhere central in Centro Habana or Habana Vieja in the late morning and end somewhere close to homebase as well.
-We book accommodation (casas) for all participants within walking distance of the meeting point.
+We book all participants within walking distance of the meeting point.

 ARRIVAL IN HAVANA

-As participants usually arrive from different corners of the earth and rarely at the same time, we cannot offer a combined airport pick up.
-But Jose Martí Airport in Havana is extremely easy to navigate and taxis are easy to find and will cost you 30-35 CUC to anywhere in Havana.
-If you feel more comfortable being picked up and taken to your casa by us, you can request this service when booking.
-It's $45 each way.
+As participants usually arrive from different corners of the earth and rarely at the same time, we can not offer a combined airport pick up.
+But Jose Martí Airport in Havana is extremely easy to navigate and a taxi is easy to find and will cost you 25-30 USD or EUR to anywhere in Havana.
+If you feel a lot more comfortable being picked up and taken to your casa by us, you can request this service when booking.
+It is $40 for the pick-up and $35 for the drop-off.
+We do recommend being picked up in person by someone who knows where in havana you are going.

 DAILY SCHEDULE

-Let's face it, Havana has something to offer at night and while you might come home with gold-medal photos you're not in town to train for the Olympics.
-In other words, we understand that some participants may want to go out at night, so we start each day at around 11 with a program that runs until lunch at around 2.
+Let's face it, Havana has something to offer at night and while you might come home with gold-medal photos you're not in town to train for the olympics.
+In other words, we understand that some participants may want to go out at night.
+So we start each day at around 11 with a program that runs until lunch at around 2.
 After lunch we typically continue until around 6 or 7.
-This varies from day to day, and according to winter/summer time, and as things in Cuba can change without warning, schedules can also be altered ad hoc.
-But the rule of thumb is that we don't get up with the roosters in the morning and that we end in time for participants to get home to the casa and grab a shower before heading out for dinner.
+This varies from day to day, and as things in Cuba can change without warning, schedules can also be altered ad hoc.
+But the rule of thumb is that we don't get up with the roosters in the morning and end in time for participants to get home to the casa and grab a shower and head out for dinner.

 Also, most photographers would agree that there are two times of day especially suitable for taking photos; when the light from the sun is dim and cool after sunrise and before sunset.
 Since we can't stretch the daily program to 10-12 hours daily and don't want to break it up by 3-4 hours mid afternoon, we have chosen to concentrate on hitting the late afternoon blue hour every day.
 Nobody stops you from getting up at 6 in the morning to catch the early blue hour on your own before having breakfast and joining that days tour.